acep-uaf/camio-meter-streams/README.md

-# SEL Meter FTP Download Script
+# IN PROGRESS: SEL-735 Meter FTP Download Script
 This repository contains a Bash script, `sel-meter-ftp-download.sh`, designed to automate the process of downloading files from an SEL meter via FTP.
 The script ensures efficient and secure transfer of files from the SEL-735 meter to your local system.

 ## Prerequisites
 Before running this script, ensure you have the following:

 - A Unix-like environment (Linux, macOS, or a Unix-like terminal in Windows)